syscoin/blockbook/docs/build.md

 `TCMALLOC`: RocksDB, the storage engine used by Blockbook, allows to use alternative memory allocators.
 Use the `TCMALLOC` variable to specify Google's TCMalloc allocator `make TCMALLOC=true all-bitcoin`.
 To run Blockbook built with TCMalloc, the library must be installed on the target server, for example by `sudo apt-get install google-perftools`.

-`PORTABLE`: By default, the RocksDB binaries shipped with Blockbook are optimized for the platform you're compiling on (-march=native or the equivalent).
-If you want to build a portable binary, use `make PORTABLE=1 all-bitcoin`.

 ### Naming conventions and versioning

 All configuration keys described below are in coin definition file in *configs/coins*.